Particular/docs.particular.net/nservicebus/logging/serilog.md

 ### Contextual Logger

 Serilog Tracing injects a contextual `Serilog.Ilogger` into the NServiceB pipeline.

-This logger is [enriched](https://github.com/serilog/serilog/wiki/Enrichment) with the following values:
+NOTE: Saga and message tracing will use the current contextual logger.

 There are several layers of enrichment based on the pipeline phase.

-NOTE: Saga and message tracing will use the current contextual logger.

 #### Endpoint enrichment